Exposing Medical Students to Orthopaedic Surgery Subspecialties

 Application Process and Requirements

-Vanderbilt University School of Medicine and Nashville’s Meharry Medical College 4th year Medical Students are given first preference for our clerkships.
-Our Clerkship is a 4-week rotation, offered during the months of July, August, September, October, and November.
+Vanderbilt University School of Medicine (VUSM) and Nashville’s Meharry Medical College fourth year medical students are given first preference for our clerkships.
+Our Clerkship is a four-week rotation, offered during the months of July, August, September, October and November.
 Rotation dates follow the Vanderbilt MS4 Class Calendar.

-For more information about our clerkship program, contact our Program Manager at ortho-residency@vumc.org.
+For more information about our clerkship program, contact us at ortho-residency@vumc.org.

 For more information about rotating at Vanderbilt, contact visitingmed@vanderbilt.edu or visit their website.